What to do if you find a turtle

 Identifying a tortoise

-To identify the tortoise or turtle, please refer to the turtle ID chart.
+To identify the tortoise or turtle, please refer to the Department’s Turtle ID Chart.
 One of the more common pet tortoises in Arizona is the African spur thigh tortoise (sulcata).
 They look similar to desert tortoises, but can be larger size (more than 15 pounds) and have enlarged scales or what appear to be “spurs” on the back legs.

-If you encounter a desert tortoise that does not appear to be injured leave it alone.
-Remember, it is illegal to remove a desert tortoise from the wild.
+If you encounter a desert tortoise in the wild that does not appear to be injured, please leave it alone and enjoy the encounter – and remember that it is illegal to remove a desert tortoise from the wild.

-If you have found a desert tortoise that is healthy, lost or injured, if possible, take pictures of the animal’s top, front and back and call 844-896-5730.
-The photos can be e-mailed to TAP@azgfd.gov or sent via text message to 480-694-8395.
-Include your name and a phone number where you can be reached.
+If you have found a desert tortoise that appears unhealthy, lost, or injured, take pictures of the top of the shell, and front and back of the tortoise and email them to TAP@azgfd.gov or sent via text message to 480-694-8395.
+Please include your name and a phone number where you can be reached.

-The Tortoise Adoption Program can be reached between 9 a.m. to 4 p.m.
-Tuesday through Saturday.
+The Tortoise Adoption Program can be reached at 844 896-5730 between 9 a.m. to 4 p.m., Tuesday through Saturday.
 Those sending pictures outside normal hours should follow the guidelines below to care for the tortoises until you can be contacted: